SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/amazon-opensearch.md

 ## Installing the Amazon OpenSearch app

-Now that you have set up a collection for Amazon OpenSearch, install the Sumo Logic app to use the pre-configured searches and dashboards that provide visibility into your environment for real-time analysis of overall usage.
+Now that you have set up a collection for **Amazon OpenSearch**, install the Sumo Logic app to use the [pre-configured dashboards](#viewing-amazon-opensearch-dashboards) that provide visibility into your environment for real-time analysis of overall usage.

 import AppInstall from '../../reuse/apps/app-install-v2.md';